-- Year 3 ending October 28, 2018 Acquire new 2D seismic data totaling at least 100 kilometers, acquire 3D seismic data totaling at least 200 square kilometers and drill two wells. - Year 4 ending October 28, 2019 Acquire new 3D seismic data totaling at least 200 square kilometers and drill two wells. - Year 5 ending October 28, 2020- Drill three wells.
+- Year 3 ending October 28, 2018 Acquire additional 2D seismic data totaling at least 100 kilometers and acquire 3D seismic data totaling at least 200 square kilometers, and drill two wells. - Year 4 ending October 28, 2019 Acquire additional 3D seismic data totaling at least 200 square kilometers and drill two wells. - Year 5 ending October 28, 2020- Drill three wells.

-The costs of the equipment and services that must be obtained to fulfill this work commitment program will vary based on both local and international demand for such products by others involved in exploration for and production of crude oil and/or natural gas.
-Prevailing prices of the equipment and services will be subject to significant fluctuations.
-As a result of the significant crude oil price decline which began in June 2014, market prices for these items have decreased significantly.
+The costs of the equipment and services that must be obtained to fulfill this work commitment program will vary based on both local and international demand for such products by other industry participants actively involved in exploration for and production of crude oil and/or natural gas.
+Prevailing prices for the equipment and services will be subject to significant fluctuations.
+As a result of the significant crude oil price decline described above, market prices for these items did decrease significantly.
 This resulted in lower than originally estimated costs for the Survey.
-Management will continue to pursue cost containment as it prepares for the next stage of Prospect exploration.
+Management will continue to pursue its cost containment focus as it prepares for the next stage of Prospect exploration.

 The Company cannot provide assurance that it will discover commercially producible amounts of crude oil and/or natural gas.
-Moreover, at the present time, Discovery cannot finance the initial phase of its plan of operation solely through its own current resources.
+Moreover, at the present time, it cannot finance the initial phase of its plan of operation solely through its own current resources.

-Therefore, Discovery has undertaken certain financing activities described in the "Liquidity and Capital Requirements - Major Financing Efforts and Other Sources of Capital" section below.
-The success of the initial phase of Discovery's plan of operation depends upon its ability to obtain additional capital to acquire seismic data with respect to the Prospect, and to drill exploratory and developmental wells.
+Therefore, the Company has undertaken certain financing activities described in the "Liquidity and Capital Requirements - Major Financing Efforts and Other Sources of Capital" section below.
+The success of the initial phase of the Company's plan of operation depends upon its ability to obtain additional capital to acquire seismic data with respect to the Prospect, and to drill exploratory and developmental wells.
 The Company cannot provide assurance that it will obtain the necessary capital.

-Management foresees no unusual difficulties in procuring the services of one or more qualified operators and drillers in connection with the initial phase of its plan of operation, although a considerable increase in drilling activities in the area of the Prospect could make it difficult (and perhaps expensive) to procure operating and drilling services.
-In all circumstances, the operator will be responsible for all regulatory compliance requirements regarding the well, including all necessary permitting.
-In addition to regulatory compliance, the operator will be responsible for hiring the drilling contractor, geologist and petroleum engineer to make final decisions relative to the zones to be targeted, well design, and bore-hole drilling and logging.
-Should any of the wells be successful, the operator would thereafter be responsible for completing the well, installing production facilities and interconnecting them with gathering or transmission pipelines, if economically appropriate.
-Management expects that the Company will pay third party operators (i.e. not joint venture partners with Discovery) commercially prevailing rates.
+Management foresees no unusual difficulties in procuring the services of one or more qualified operators and drillers in connection with the initial phase of its plan of operation, although a considerable increase in drilling activity in the area of the Prospect could make it difficult (and more expensive) to procure operating and drilling services.
+In all circumstances, the operator will be responsible for all regulatory compliance requirements regarding each well, including all necessary permitting.
+In addition to regulatory compliance, the operator will be responsible for hiring the drilling contractor, geologist and petroleum engineer to make final decisions relative to the zones to be targeted, well design, and bore-hole drilling and logging for each well.
+Should any of the wells be successful, the operator would thereafter be responsible for completing the well, installing production facilities and contracting for transportation services, if economically appropriate.
+Management expects that the Company will pay third party operators (i.e. not joint venture partners with the Company) commercially prevailing rates.